elusivecodes/fQuery/docs/QuerySet.md

 Trigger events on each node.

 - `events` is a space-separated string of events to trigger on the nodes.
-- `options` is an object containing properties to define the new Event.
+- `options` is an object containing creating the new event.
     - `data` can be used to attach additional data to the event.
     - `detail` can be used to attach additional details to the event.
     - `bubbles` is a boolean indicating whether the event should bubble, and will default to *true*.